dimaxweb/jquery-paged-scroll/README.md

-# Simple plugin  for scrolling results ajax results
+# Simple plugin  for scrolling results ajax results - DEVELOPMENT in progress please don't use

 Listen and react for scrolling